helm/helm-www/versioned_docs/version-3/topics/registries.md

 ---
-title: "Use OCI-based registries"
+title: Use OCI-based registries
-description: "Describes how to use OCI for Chart distribution."
+description: Describes how to use OCI for Chart distribution.
-aliases: ["/docs/registries/"]
 sidebar_position: 7
 ---